 If the data for the first approval is limited in its use, then submission of all appropriate data may be necessary for the approval of a new source of the active constituent.

-If the APVMA determines that the new source of active constituent is not equivalent to the first approval of that active constituent (subject to the limitation on the use of the data from the first approval), we will refuse the application and provide a statement of reasons for the refusal.
+If the APVMA determines that the new source of active constituent is not equivalent to the first approval of that active constituent and other approved sources (subject to the limitation on the use of the data from the first approval), we may request to recategorise your application to include a health assessment module and request the additional toxicology data, or we will refuse the application and provide a statement of reasons for the refusal.
 You may lodge a new application for approval of the new source of the active constituent and provide any additional data (for example, toxicological data) that may be needed to satisfy the APVMA of the safety criteria for the active constituent from that new source.

 2. Satisfying the safety criteria for a new source of an active constituent